 Once I learn the answers to these questions, I will update this post to reflect whatever new information is found.
 If this does qualify as a near-miss, it will be my third such find.
 The other two are the tetrated dodecahedron (co-discovered, independently, by myself and Alex Doskey) and the zonish truncated icosahedron (a discovery with which I was assisted by Robert Webb, the creator of Stella 4d).

 More information about these near-misses, one of my geometrical obsessions, may be found here: https://en.wikipedia.org/wiki/Near-miss_Johnson_solid

 Stella’s creator just came out with a new version of Stella 4d, and a discovery of mine made the built-in library that comes with that software.
 This is my blog, so I get to brag about that, right?
 My legal name appears in the small print on the right side, at the end of the first long paragraph.
 I added the red ellipses to make it easier to find.

 You can see the earlier posts related to my discovery of this zonish truncated icosahedron here:

-If you’d like to try or buy this software (I recommend Stella 4d over the other options), here’s the link for that: http://www.software3d.com/Stella.php.
+If you’d like to try (as a free trial) or buy this software (I recommend Stella 4d over the other available options), here’s the link for that: http://www.software3d.com/Stella.php.

 I’ve posted “bowtie” symmetrohedra on this blog, before, which I thought I had discovered before anyone else — only to find, later, that other researchers had found the exact same polyhedra first.
 Those posts have now been edited to include credit to the original discoverers.
 With polyhedra, finding something interesting, for the first time ever, is extremely difficult.
 This time, though, I think I have succeeded — by starting with the idea of using regular pentadecagons as faces.